atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 * Install Ruby and Chef
 * Get familiar with the tools that come with Chef
 * Set up connectivity to a Chef Server
-* Create an initial Chef Repository
+* Clone a Chef Repository with Git